Haasini77/Cyphora/README.md

 ### Case 002 — The Vanished Device

-Investigate a missing laptop using network traces, device information and file activity.
+Investigate a missing laptop using network traces, device information, and file activity.

 ### Case 003 — Identity Unknown